A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Examples of interest

-Taming method is applied with $\alpha=0.5$ while the Time Adaptive method under the choice $\mathbf{h}^{\delta}(x)=h\min(1,|x|^{-2})$.
-Fig \ref{fig:gl example}(a) shows the Weak error of the Taming method to roughly be $1/2$ with other methods being 1.0.
-Fig \ref{fig:gl example}(b) shows the strong error of all the methods to be around $1/2$ but the taming method's error is about one-order of magnitude higher than the other two methods (this was also observed in \cite[Section 4]{reisinger2020adaptive}).
-Fig \ref{fig:gl example}(c) depicts running times of the 3 methods, the top 3 lines are the standard implementations (non-parallel) and the bottom 3 lines are the parallel implementation with 4 cores.
-In both parallel and non-parallel implementation the taming scheme is the fastest while the SSM takes slightly longer than the other methods but with a performance comparable to the time-adaptive scheme.
-In the parallel implementation with 4 cores we reach a reduction to nearly $25\%$ of the non-parallel implementation's computation time.
+Taming is implemented with $\alpha=0.5$ while Adaptive under the choice $\mathbf{h}^{\delta}(x)=h\min(1,|x|^{-2})$.
+Fig \ref{fig:gl example}(a) shows the Weak error rate of the Taming to roughly be $1/2$ where for other methods it is 1.0.
+Fig \ref{fig:gl example}(b) shows the rMSE rate of all the methods to be around $1/2$ with Taming's error being about one-order of magnitude higher than the other two errors (also observed in \cite[Section 4]{reisinger2020adaptive}).
+The two versions of the SSM have similar behaviour for this model.
+Fig \ref{fig:gl example}(c) depicts running times of 3 methods (version 1 of the SSM), the top 3 lines are the standard implementations (non-parallel) and the bottom 3 lines are the parallel implementation with 4 cores.

+In both the parallel and non-parallel implementation, Taming is the fastest while the SSM takes a slightly longer time than the other methods but with a performance comparable to Adaptive.
+In a parallel implementation with $4$ cores we reach a reduction to nearly $27\%$ in relation to the non-parallel implementation's computational time. { In this example, to reach the same strong error level Taming takes nearly $7$-times more time than SSM; Adaptive is similar to SSM.}